 SN1 and E1 Reaction

-Both SN1 and E1 reactions have a similar first step in their reaction mechanisms, where a carbocation forms the intermediate.
-The two reactions favor tertiary (3rd degree) carbocation over primary (1st degree) due to carbocation’s stability.
+SN1 and E1 reactions have a similar first step in their reaction mechanisms, where a carbocation forms the intermediate.
+Due to carbocation’s stability, the two reactions favor tertiary (3rd degree) carbocation over primary (1st degree).
 Both are first-order reactions in which the rate depends on the concentration of the substrate.
 The following table lists the differences between the two reactions.

 |E1 Reaction||SN1 Reaction|